wesaustin/ej_service_areas/README.md

 Code is organized as follows:

-- 00 programs produce shapefile boundaries or convert raw data to be merged with service areas.
+- 00 programs produce shapefile boundaries and conduct areal apportionment of service areas to join demographics with water system IDs.
 These are basic data preparation programs.
-- 01 programs conduct the EJSCREENbatch protocol using different service boundary products.
+- 01 programs create drinking water quality measures.
+There are separate scripts for lead ALEs & health-based violations, PFAS, arsenic & nitrate, coliforms, and DBPs (which require a separate script to fill in TTHM and HAA5 values where only the constituent chemicals are listed).
-- 02 programs generate drinking water indicators.
+- 02 programs join the drinking water indicators to water system IDs and to census block groups associated with each water system ID.
+These programs also loop through all water quality measures to produce relative risks by demographic group.
-- 03 files generate relative risk indicators by demographic group.
+- 03 files generate data visualizations for the paper.
-- 04 programs produce maps using the different drinking water indicators.
+- 04 programs produce maps according to each  the different drinking water indicators.
 - 05 conduct regressions.